🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Area 52

-Historically, cannabis laws were pretty straightforward — if it looks like cannabis, smells like cannabis, or acts like cannabis, it’s illegal.
+Historically, laws involving cannabis plants were pretty straightforward — if it looks like cannabis, smells like cannabis, or acts like cannabis, it’s illegal.

 On August 2, 1937, all forms of marijuana were considered illegal in the United States.
 This law remained unchallenged until 1996 when California legalized medical marijuana for the first time.
 This was controversial at the time and created some contradictions in the law.
-Marijuana was illegal federally but legal on a state level.
+Marijuana was illegal under federal law but legal on a state level.

-Since then, just about every state has adopted new laws allowing the use of marijuana for medical purposes.
+Since then, just about every state has adopted new state laws allowing the use of marijuana to treat medical conditions.
 Even more recently, some states have chosen to legalize marijuana for recreational use too.

-Today, the regulations surrounding cannabis is full of loopholes, contradiction, and confusion.
+Today, the regulations surrounding cannabis products are full of loopholes, contradictions, and confusion.
 Unfortunately, the adoption of delta 8 THC by the mainstream did nothing to make things simpler — and, if anything, have made things even more confusing.
+The introduction of this novel cannabinoid into the market had many experts discussing how delta 8 affects marijuana legalization in both positive and negative ways.

 How is Cannabis Regulated in the United States?